 - In order to motivate pupils and improve learning outcomes, teachers working in school will hold a weekly Zoom on either a Thursday or Friday which will incorporate; celebration assemblies, weekly assessment and an outline of learning for the coming week.
-This will also help pupils maintain their social skills. - Reward Dojo value when completed work is returned - Challenge learners on TTRS and share this challenge on ClassDojo - Reward 'Online learners of the week' with a certificate which will be sent to their parents via a message on ClassDojo - > Issue a Mathletics certificates to children via a message on ClassDojo each Friday - > Issue Bug Club certificates to children via a message on ClassDojo each Friday - > Issue TTRS certificates to children via a message on ClassDojo each Friday - ➤ All teachers, whether working in school or remotely, are expected to upload a minimum of two videos per week from the following suggestions; an introduction to the week, an introduction to the day, a personalised simple message home to say hello or to congratulate a pupil, a video of a preteach, a video to address misconceptions, a video of themselves story-telling, of themselves teaching in class, a video of modelling 'what a good one looks like' and perhaps 'what a bad example looks like,' a video to set fitness/mental health/healthy eating challenges that suit remote learning and engagement.
+This will also help pupils maintain their social skills.

+- Challenge learners on TTRS

+- > Issue a Mathletics certificate

+- ➤ Issue TTRS certificate

+- ➤ All teachers, whether working in school or remotely, are expected to upload a minimum of two videos per week from the following suggestions; an introduction to the week, an introduction to the day, a personalised simple message home to say hello or to congratulate a pupil, a video of a preteach, a video to address misconceptions, a video of themselves story-telling, of themselves teaching in class, a video of modelling 'what a good one looks like' and perhaps 'what a bad example looks like,' a video to set fitness/mental health/healthy eating challenges that suit remote learning & engagement.